 Watch Out for Imposters

 Interested in trying Yunnan Baiyao for your dog?
-If your veterinarian suggested the supplement, he/she will either have some on hand or will be able to refer you to the best source.
+If your veterinarian suggested the supplement, they will either have some on hand or be able to refer you to the best source.

 At the end of the day, you want to get the most authentic product you can afford.
 Yunnan Baiyao is widely used and, as a result, may be hard to find in stock.

-If you find yourself having a difficult time getting the capsules online, ask your veterinarian to order you a supply or ask to be put on a wait list if he/she is waiting for capsules to arrive.
+If you find yourself having a difficult time getting the capsules online, ask your veterinarian to order you a supply or ask to be put on a wait list if they are waiting for capsules to arrive.